Chocolate Peppermint Cake

 Frosting

-• Cream butter and shortening in a stand mixer.
+• Cream butter and butter in a stand mixer.
 Add vanilla, peppermint extract and salt.
 Gradually add powdered sugar, one cup at a time, beating well on medium speed.
 Scrape sides and bottom of bowl as needed.

 • When all sugar has been mixed in, beat at medium speed until light and fluffy.